On the stability of constant higher mean curvature hypersurfaces in a Riemannian manifold: Stability

 \

-We want to address $r$-stability operator for an admissible $H_{r+1}$-hypersurfaces of a general oriented Riemannian manifold $\bar{M}^{n+1}$.
-In space forms, the $r$-stability operator, $T_r$, appears associated to a variational problem involving the $r$-area of the immersion.
-In a general Riemannian manifold, there is no known similar variational characterization of $H_{r+1}$-hypersurfaces.
-On the other hand, $T_r$ is, up to a sign, the linearized operator of the $r+1$-mean curvature equation (see Lemma \ref{sr}) and we use this characterization in order to define $r$-stability.
+In Space Forms, the linearized operator of the $(r+1)$-mean curvature equation (see Proposition \ref{sr}), $T_r$, is associated with a variational problem involving the $r$-area of the immersion.
+In a general Riemannian manifold, since there is no known similar variational problem, we use the characterization of $T_r$ given by Proposition \ref{estab} in order to define stability.